Mis à jour le 9 August 2023.

 Connected bookshelf speakers

 Connected compact speakers are a good option to enjoy a high fidelity stereo reproduction with a real pair of speakers, but without the hassle of multiple devices and cables to connect them.
 Long considered a pipe dream, wireless hi-fi speakers are now in our living rooms, driven by the explosion of digital music and streaming.
 You can now easily enjoy your tracks stored on a smartphone, shared on the network (DLNA) or even played from online music services.
-This field has been booming for several years, with ever more efficient models such as the Klipsch The Fives, KEF LSX 2, Dali Oberon 1 C, B&W Formation Duo and KEF LS50 Wireless 2, an essential reference in this category.
+This field has been booming for several years, with ever more efficient models such as the Klipsch The Fives, KEF LSX 2, Dali Oberon 1 C, B&W Formation Duo and KEF LS50 Wireless 2, references in this category.

 The best bookshelf speakers under €300